Nine things to look for when comparing university courses

 9. Professional accreditation

-Why it’s useful: you don’t want to end up on a course which could make it more difficult to achieve your career goals, after three or more years.
+Why it’s useful: you don’t want to end up on a course which could make it more difficult to achieve your ultimate career goals.

-Still can't decide?
-Weigh up these academic factors when deciding on a uni course.
+- Read more: still can't decide?
+Weigh up these academic factors when deciding on a uni course